crossplane-contrib/provider-kubernetes/README.md

 make run
 ```

-Since controller is running outside of the Kind cluster, you need to make api server accessible (on a separate terminal):
+Since the controller is running outside the Kind cluster, you need to make api server accessible (on a separate terminal):

 ```
 sudo kubectl proxy --port=8081